 In theory, brownies are the perfect food.
 They're chocolaty, and they keep well, fit easily in a bag or a lunch box and offer an excellent pick-me-up.
 In reality, brownies can be kind of a pain to make and can be super carb-heavy when you're not in the mood for it.

-This quick skillet recipe is super-easy to whip up and will satisfy all of your chocolate cravings without a ton of carbs.
-Now if we could just find a way to take all of the calories out of ice cream, life would be perfect.
+This quick skillet recipe is super-easy to whip up and will satisfy all your chocolate cravings without a ton of carbs.
+Now if we could just find a way to DIY our own ice cream without sacrificing an afternoon, life would be perfect.

 Our skillet brownie takes less than 20 minutes to make and serves exactly two.
 Or one, if you prefer.

 Food energy: 198 kcal; Total fat: 23.81 g; Calories from fat: 214; Cholesterol: 0 mg; Carbohydrate, by difference: 9.26 g; Total dietary fiber: 4.57 g; Protein: 7.14 g; Sodium: 278 mg

 - 3 tablespoons Swerve Sweetener or other granulated erythritol

 - 2 tablespoons avocado oil or melted butter

 - 1 tablespoon sugar-free chocolate chips (optional)